 Comprised of five buildings from different historical eras, the Inn is located along East Main and Cottrell Streets.
 Each of its buildings has a distinct history and personality, but all reflect the culture and character of coastal New England.

 The building we refer to as “The Main Inn” houses fourteen guest rooms.
-The first floor common areas are being renovated and refreshed to better accommodate our guests this Winter (2019).
 It was built circa 1920 and was originally called “The Clinton Building” after hotelier J. Clinton Fitch.

 For most of the building’s history, the second and third floors have offered rooms for rent, while the first floor has been the site of commercial businesses, including a Ford Model-T showroom, a gift shop, and a hardware store.

 The property was converted to a hotel in 1969 by The Whaler’s Inn and was most recently under renovations in 2015.
 It retains many historical touches including original floors and tin ceilings in the 2nd and 3rd floor halls and décor throughout that pays homage to the area’s nautical heritage.

 The 1865 House was built as the residence of shipbuilder George W. Mallory in 1855.
 George was the son of renowned Mystic shipbuilder Charles Mallory, whose Charles Mallory and Sons Shipyard was located on the current site of The Mystic Seaport Museum of America and the Sea.
 After becoming quite successful in his own right, George Mallory sold this home in 1868 in favor of a larger, more elaborate one just a few blocks away.
 A miniature replica of The 1865 House can be viewed at The Mystic Seaport’s Scale Model Exhibit.
 Completely remodeled in 2018, this building brings together the storied history of Mystic and the nautical chic lifestyle of the CT shoreline.